-Apply these three stages of anatomy design to your development process, and see how far you can push the believability of your imaginary creature…
+Apply these stages of anatomy design to your development process, and see how far you can push the believability of your imaginary creature…

 When thinking about your creature's anatomy, consider the bone structure first.
 This stage is often forgotten because we want to jump right into the cool skin textures and muscles.
 I sketch the creature's skeleton on the left followed by what the muscles will look like attached to the bones on the right.

 Now we have a clear indication of the muscle structure in front view.
 The skull should be drawn before any other bones because even the skull can show personality, which dictates the facial structure later on.

 Next, I'm painting a rear view with lots of energy so that I can see this creature in action and what muscles are helping it push off the ground, as if it were running or attacking.

 Rear three-quarter views are just as important as front views in selling your design, because we're not limited to just one angle.
 I'm fading the arms off because they aren't the focal point here – the legs are.
 I want to make sure the legs get the attention they deserve.